amiraHadimi/CSC5382-AI-Digital-Transformation-Project/Milestone 1/README.md

 ## Feasibility Analysis and Related Work
-Prior research shows that predicting story points from Agile text is feasible on public benchmarks and that more advanced architectures (deep learning and LLM-based approaches) can improve accuracy.
-The works below are selected to (1) establish the benchmark dataset and task feasibility, (2) show a deep-learning refinement on the same benchmark family, (3) provide a Transformer-based baseline with public artifacts, and (4) represent a recent resource-efficient LLM approach with released code/models.
+### Literature Review Summary

+Prior research has shown that predicting story points directly from Agile user story text is feasible when evaluated on shared public benchmarks.
+Paper **[1]** (Choetkiertikul et al., 2019) established the problem formulation by introducing a large, issue-level dataset collected from JIRA repositories and proposing an end-to-end deep learning model (LD-RNN).
+Their results demonstrated that recurrent neural architectures combining LSTM and recurrent highway networks significantly outperform traditional estimation baselines such as mean, median, and bag-of-words–based models.

+Using the same benchmark, Paper **[2]** (Mittal et al., 2024) provides an independent empirical re-evaluation of deep learning–based story point estimation.
+Although no new dataset or fundamentally new architecture is introduced, the study confirms the robustness and general applicability of LD-RNN-style models across multiple projects, reinforcing the feasibility of learning story point estimates directly from textual descriptions.

+Moving beyond recurrent models, Paper **[3]** (Fu & Tantithamthavorn, 2022) introduces *GPT2SP*, a Transformer-based approach that adapts a pre-trained GPT-2 model for numerical regression.
+Compared to the RNN-based approaches in Papers **[1]** and **[2]**, GPT2SP better captures long-range semantic dependencies in user stories and shows improved generalization, particularly in cross-project estimation scenarios.
+The authors also release a public replication package, supporting reproducibility.

+Most recently, Paper **[4]** (Sepúlveda Montoya et al., 2025) proposes *Llama3SP*, a resource-efficient large language model fine-tuned for story point estimation using parameter-efficient techniques.
+In contrast to GPT2SP’s full fine-tuning of a Transformer, Llama3SP employs QLoRA to drastically reduce computational and memory requirements while maintaining strong predictive performance.
+This work represents the current state of the art by showing that modern LLMs can be applied to Agile effort estimation in a practical and cost-effective manner, with released code and pretrained models.

 Table — Representative studies on automated story point estimation